teriyakichild/zabbix_url_monitor/README.md

 <i class="icon-file"></i> Basic Configuration Options
 ------------------

+###  <i class="icon-book"></i>Pidfile

+For every configuration you write, you must define a unique pidfile (any unique string) for configurations to run with.
+This will allow one or more configurations to block if that pid filename exists.
+In this example, we give pidfile a unique value using a uuid with `uuidgen`.

+NOTE: Pidfiles are saved under ~/.url_monitor.d/<filename>

+    config:
+      pidfile: uuid78104271-39a1-4b33-a3bf-32658172238f.pid

+---
 ###  <i class="icon-book"></i>Network settings

 These define some settings for the requests HTTP library used to power the checks.